Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-server/message.md

+---
+navigation.title: Message
+---

-# WebSocket Custom Sever Message
+# WebSocket Custom Server Message
 Triggered when a client sends a message to a custom WebSocket server

 ## Parameters